Charles Fortescue, 8th Earl Fortescue

 Charles Hugh Richard Fortescue, 8th Earl Fortescue (born 10 May 1951) is a British peer and landowner.
 He was a hereditary member of the House of Lords from 1995 to 1999.

 The son of Richard Fortescue, 7th Earl Fortescue, and his wife Penelope Jane Henderson, he was educated at Eton College.

 On 7 March 1993, Fortescue succeeded to his father's peerages, Earl Fortescue and Viscount Ebrington (1789) and Baron Fortescue (1746), all in the peerage of Great Britain.
 This at the time gave him a seat in the House of Lords as of right, but in the event he did not take it up until December 1995, and in November 1999 it came to an end, as a result of the House of Lords Act 1999.

-On 12 December 1974, Fortescue married Julia B. Sowrey, daughter of Air Conmodore John Adam Sowrey, and they had three daughters:
+On 12 December 1974, Fortescue married Julia B. Sowrey, daughter of Air Commodore John Adam Sowrey and Audrey Alice Estelle Harper, and they had three daughters: